lubuntu-team/manual/source/4/Installing_Updating_and_Removing_Software.rst

 Chapter 4 Installing, Updating, and Removing Software
 ********************************************************

-This chapter will teach you how to use GUI to install update and remove software and manage sources.
+This chapter will teach you how to use GUI tools to install update and remove software and manage sources.

 .. toctree::
   :maxdepth: 2